 …mainly due to:

-- and conveniently installing system dependencies (apart from jemalloc for now)
+- conveniently installing system dependencies (apart from jemalloc for now),

-I will most likely recommend ruby-install for deployment next to the prebuild packages in my upcoming book Deployment from Scratch.
+I also recommend ruby-install for deployment in my book Deployment from Scratch.

 I would stick to ruby-build if: